 In many countries, Nigella sativa seed and honey have traditionally been used together for medicinal purposes.
 Honey has many antibacterial and immune system modulatory properties.

 Treatment Clinical trial:

 A recent placebo-controlled randomized clinical trial involving 313 COVID-19 patients in Pakistan looked at the effectiveness of Nigella sativa plus honey compared to a placebo.
-The patients who received Nigella sativa plus honey were sick for a shorter amount of time than those in the placebo arm of the trial.
-The patients in the Nigella sativa plus honey group had a 50% shorter duration of illness, both for moderate and severe illnesses.[ref]
+The patients who received Nigella sativa plus honey were sick for a shorter time than those in the placebo arm of the trial.
+The Nigella sativa plus honey group patients had a 50% shorter duration of illness, both for moderate and severe illnesses.[ref]

 Here is a chart showing the difference in the number of days for symptoms to go away (orange is the group taking Nigella sativa plus honey):

 Previously, an in silco (computer models) study had shown several of the active phytoconstituents of Nigella sativa to interact with SARS-CoV-2.
 Specifically, six of the phytoconstituents were predicted to bind to the N-terminal binding domain.[ref]

 Other in silco studies have shown that several phytoconstituents of Nigella sativa may be effective both in blocking replication and in decreasing the ability of the virus to enter cells.[ref]

 Within Nigella sativa there are several different active natural compounds that seem to have an effect as an anti-viral.
 Dithymoquinone, a component of Nigella sativa, seems to be the most effective in terms of SARS-CoV-2. [ref]